 The Prime Minister of Italy, Signor Giulio Andreotti has been meeting leaders of his country's main political parties to combat the latest wave of political violence.

-The Prime Minister of Italy, Signor Giulio Andreotti has been meeting leaders of his country's main political parties to combat the latest wave of political violence.
+Background: The Prime Minister of Italy, Signor Giulio Andreotti has been meeting leaders of his country's main political parties to combat the latest wave of political violence.
 In the past week six lives were lost.

 SYNOPSIS: In Milan, two of the dead men were policemen, one of them a senior official.
 They were shot when they entered the home of a guerrilla with an arrest warrant.
 Their assassin was later shot and killed as he tried to flee the apartment.